Feminist science fiction: Early modern times

 As early as the English Restoration, female authors were using themes of SF and imagined futures to explore women's issues, roles, and place in society.
 This can be seen as early as 1666 in Margaret Cavendish's The Blazing World, in which she describes a utopian kingdom ruled by an empress.
 This foundational work has garnered attention from some feminist critics, such as Dale Spender, who considered this a forerunner of the science fiction genre, more generally.
 Another early female writer of science fiction was Mary Shelley.
 Her novel Frankenstein (1818) dealt with the asexual creation of new life, and has been considered by some a reimagining of the Adam and Eve story.

 Her book is a critique of Darwinist ideas and also of the use of science without ethical reflection, as well as of the seventeenth-century view that science was endowed with a certain virility aimed at penetrating the secrets of nature, presented as other, feminine and objectified.
 The book paved the way for future explorations of the cyborg theme by feminist science fiction and had a lasting influence.

-In France, feminist writer Marie-Anne de Roumier-Robert's Voyage de Milord Céton dans les sept planètes, published in 1758, is considered one of the first science fiction novels.
+In France, feminist writer Marie-Anne de Roumier-Robert's The Voyages of Lord Seaton to the Seven Planets, published in 1758, is considered one of the first science fiction novels.
 Refusing to overlook the contribution made by women to science and culture for the sole benefit of men, Marie-Anne Robert wrote an initiatory tale designed to develop women's critical faculties, and ultimately work towards their emancipation.

 First-wave feminism (suffrage)

+Begum Rokeya, a Bengali feminist who in 1905 wrote one of the earliest feminist science fiction, Sultana's Dream.
+She is considered to be one of the earliest Muslim feminists.